arniebradfo/gatsby-source-netlify-lfs/README.md

     ```bash
     npm install gatsby-source-netlify-lfs
     ```
 2. Optionally - create a plugins config in `gatsby-config.js`.
-This plugin will work without this config, but this is where overrides can be providied to the `netfls` script.
+This plugin will work without this config, but this is where overrides can be providied to the `netlfs` script.
     ```js
     module.exports = {
       plugins: [